 ❶ All of the first-level elements are optional.
 If a first-level element is omitted, all of its child parameters remain unchanged on the device.

-❷ A boolean flag can be any of the following: true, false, 0, or 1.
-Boolean or numeric values left empty might render the XML malformed so there would be no changes to the settings.
+❷ A boolean flag can be: true, false, 0, or 1.
+Leaving boolean or numeric values empty can render the XML malformed and prevent changes to the settings.

-❸ If a string parameter is present, empty, and empty is a valid value, the parameter is cleared on the device.
+❸ If a string parameter is present and empty, and empty is a valid value, the parameter is cleared on the device.

-Manage console settings using an XML configuration file
+Manage console settings with an XML configuration file

-At startup, if a Microsoft Teams Rooms console finds an XML file named SkypeSettings.xml at the location C:\Users\Skype\AppData\Local\Packages\Microsoft.SkypeRoomSystem_8wekyb3d8bbwe\LocalState, it will apply the configuration settings indicated by the XML file then delete the XML file.
+At startup, if a Microsoft Teams Rooms console finds an XML file named SkypeSettings.xml located at

 You are free to use any method you like so long as you can use it to transfer files and trigger a restart on the console device.
-The file must be readable, writable, and delete-able by the device's local user account (preferably, it should be owned by and have full privileges granted to that user).
-If the file permissions are not set correctly, the software may fail to apply the settings, may fail to delete the file upon successful processing, and could even potentially crash.
+The file must be readable, writable, and delete-able by the device's local user account.
+Preferably it is owned by and has full privileges granted to that user.
+If the file permissions are not set correctly, the software can fail to apply the settings, can fail to delete the file upon successful processing, and can even potentially crash.

 Custom Theme Images

-The image file should be exactly 3840X1080 pixels and must be one of the following file formats: jpg, jpeg, png and bmp.
-If your organization wants a custom image, a graphic designer will find our Custom Theme Photoshop Template useful.
-It contains further detail on where to place various elements in a theme image and what areas appear on consoles and displays.
+The image file should be exactly 3840X1080 pixels and must be one of the following file formats: jpg, jpeg, png, and bmp.
+If your organization wants a custom image, a graphic designer can use the Custom Theme Photoshop Template.
+It contains further detail on where various user interface elements are relative to the rest of a theme image and what areas appear on consoles and displays.

 The XML configuration file must be updated at device startup to recognize the theme image.
-Once the new XML file is processed and deleted, the theme graphic file will be deleted from the directory.
+Once the new XML file is processed and deleted, the theme graphic file is deleted from the directory.